-It outlines our operational and financial performance (especially with regards to our budget) and our progress in relation to the final year of our Long-term Plan 2018-2028.
+It outlines our operational and financial performance (especially with regards to our budget) and our progress in relation to the third year of our 2018-28 Long-term Plan.

 It also provides an overview of our highlights, our challenges, and our future prospects - including our plans to ensure the sustainability of our organisation, our city and the community we serve.